simonmcc/shared-credential-store/README.md

 ### Generate a public key

-There are plenty of guides online on generating your gpg key pair, the important bit is that the key should be an sign & encryption key, not sign only, and that the Email Address should match your HP SEA so that people can find you, here's what it looks like under Ubuntu:
+There are plenty of guides online on generating your gpg key pair, the important bit is that the key should be a sign & encryption key, not sign only, and that the Email Address should match your known email address so that people can find you, here's what it looks like under Ubuntu:

     $ gpg --gen-key